Jump to maincontent

 From voluntary work to a professional museum

 The first museum committee was established in Longyearbyen in 1964.
-In 1969, 86 objects was collected in the old pose office below the church.
+In 1969, 86 objects were collected in the old post office below the church.
 January 18th 1979, the first Board of Directors was constituted and in 1981 the museum opened it's doors for the general visitors in the old pig stable.
 The museum was officially opened February 20th 1982.

 For years to come, the activity was based upon the voluntary work and commitment of the locals.
 Until 1998, there were no hired employees.
 In 1999, again in cooperation with the local community, the work towards beeing a "professional" museum commenced.